dafranko/Saruman_Staff/README.md

 # Saruman_Staff
-Staff that lights up, meant for hiking
+Staff that lights up, meant for camping